-- Do not sleep on your back for long periods as this could restrict blood flow to the placenta.
+- Sleeping on your back for long periods is not recommended as this could put pressure on your major blood vessels.

 What You Need to Shop For

 As you enter week 24 of your pregnancy, there are a few things that you should begin shopping for.
 Maternity wear should be at the top of your shopping list now since your expanding belly may not fit in those old gowns and pants.
 You can invest in maternity tops & shirts from Bella Mama.
 This is because as your belly grows, your regular tops will start to shink up.
 So having some extra length in your tops will help a great deal.
 Try maternity dresses & skirts to flatter your blooming body or a tunic top for comfort and style.
 Bring home earplugs and eye patches as these will help you sleep better and you will wake up feeling rested.
 If you are planning a baby’s room, start getting stuff in a slow and steady manner (going overboard with kid stuff is quite common though) and decorate the room before it announces its arrival.

 Every day and every passing week will be different for the mother-to-be and the 24th week will bring in its own set of challenges and little worries.
-However, with a little bit of confidence and self-belief should help you tide over these temporary issues.
+However, a little bit of confidence and self-belief should help you tide over these temporary issues.